joeysteele2001/joeysteele2001.github.io/_drafts/bezier-graphs.md

 ---
 author: Joey Steele
-title: Bezier Graphs
+title: Bézier Graphs, Part 1
+subtitle: Overview
 series-id: banner
 series-index: 2
-date: May 19, 2022
+date: May 31, 2022
 math: true
 ---

-In these next few posts, I work out how to draw the graph of a sum of sinusoids as a sequence of Bézier curves.
+In these next couple posts, I work out how to draw the graph of a sum of sinusoids as a sequence of Bézier curves.
-There's a good bit of math involved, but the final answer is pretty simple!
+This post gives an overview of the problem, and I work out the math in the next post.

 ## Intro

-One graphic I really want in my SVG social media banner is one that shows additive synthesis.
+One graphic I really want in my SVG social media banner is a visual for additive synthesis.
 Starting out with one sinusoid, slowly a more complex wave shape is built up by adding higher frequency sinusoids.

 Sort of like the waves on the right of this image, but with all the intermediate steps overlaid on each other.